 White Paper, In-memory Database Systems: Myths and Facts

 DBMSs have long employed caching, which keeps frequently requested records in RAM.
 Other similar-sounding techniques include “memory tables” and databases on RAM-disks and Flash-based solid state drives (SSD).
 How are these different from an IMDS?
 McObject’s report addresses the distinctions, in areas including volatility, database size, memory footprint, data ingest time, and multi-user access.
-The following link will trigger the download of the white paper, In-Memory Database Systems: Myths and Facts.
+Read the white paper, In-Memory Database Systems: Myths and Facts.

 In-memory Benchmark Report

 Technology advances allow terabytes of data to be stored and managed in memory, to serve as a front end cache to an even larger back-end hard disk database.
 The result is exceptionally fast and competitive applications.
 Decreasing memory costs and highly scalable 64-bit IMDSs are driving the technology’s use in finance, science, simulation, caching and other systems that demand instantaneous sorting, retrieval and manipulation of massive databases.
-The following link will trigger the download of In-Memory Database Systems Push Past the Terabyte Size Boundary.,
+Read the white paper, In-Memory Database Systems Push Past the Terabyte Size Boundary.

 Introducing the eXtremeDB JNI in-memory database system